-Do you have more than £1500 to spend?
-These are the best mountain bikes under £2000.
-Decent parts mated to good handling geometry.
+Do you have more than £1500 or $2000 to spend?
+These are the best mountain bikes under £2000, or $2800.
+Decent parts mated to good geometry for rewarding handling.

-We’ve got a theory at mbr that the category of mountain bikes under £2000 is where it’s at these days.
-The reason is simple: the frames on mountain bikes under £2,000 are often identical to the more expensive flagship models.
-Frame geometry and suspension play the biggest part in differentiating machines, so if these are dialed then everything else should fall into place.
+We’ve got a theory at mbr that the category of mountain bikes under £2,000, or $2800, is where it’s at these days.
+The reason is simple: the frames on mountain bikes under £2,000/$2800 are often identical to the more expensive flagship models.
+Frame geometry and suspension play the biggest part in differentiating machines, so if these are dialled then everything else should fall into place.

 Spend more and you’ll gain benefits in weight but you’re unlikely to find huge leaps in overall performance.
 Pound-for-pound performers that are hard to beat.